Just a moment.

 Process of unlocking — failure prevention vs. ease of use.

 Unlocking the controller to access the “boot menu” had inherently clunky origins by design.
-My initial approach was focused on failure prevention, by walking users through each micro-action one after another.
+My initial approach was focused on failure prevention, through walking users through each micro-action one after another.

 Though it appeared intuitive in theory, it was actually unnecessarily cumbersome in physical practice with actual hardware (Figure 5.0).